phetsims/phet-info/sim_deployment.md

 *Steps to publish a 'dev' version:*

-1. Set version number to $VERSION in package.json and versions.js (commit & push)
+1. Set version number to $VERSION in package.json (commit & push)
 2. grunt
 3. If this is the first time you've deployed a 'dev' version of this sim, log in to spot and do this: mkdir /htdocs/UCB/AcademicAffairs/ArtsSciences/physics/phet/dev/html/$SIM